Bible verses about the Sabbath Day

 11. Acts 15:5-10 “Then some of the believers who belonged to the party of the Pharisees stood up and said, “The Gentiles must be circumcised and required to keep the law of Moses.”
 The apostles and elders met to consider this question.
 After much discussion, Peter got up and addressed them: “Brothers, you know that some time ago God made a choice among you that the Gentiles might hear from my lips the message of the gospel and believe.
 God, who knows the heart, showed that he accepted them by giving the Holy Spirit to them, just as he did to us.”
 He did not discriminate between us and them, for he purified their hearts by faith.
 Now then, why do you try to test God by putting on the necks of Gentiles a yoke that neither we nor our ancestors have been able to bear?

 12. Acts 15:19-20 “It is my judgment, therefore, that we should not make it difficult for the Gentiles who are turning to God.
 Instead we should write to them, telling them to abstain from food polluted by idols, from sexual immorality, from the meat of strangled animals and from blood.”

 Most people who say that the Sabbath is required are not keeping the Sabbath in the same way that it was kept in the Old Testament.

-They want to keep the Old Testament law, but they themselves are not keeping the law with such serious.
+They want to keep the Old Testament law, but they are not keeping the law with the same seriousness.
 The commandment of the Sabbath required you to do no work.
 You couldn’t pick up sticks, you couldn’t travel past a Sabbath’s day journey, you couldn’t go get food on the Sabbath, etc.

 Many people want to hold on to the Old Testament styled Sabbath, but do not obey the Old Testament styled Sabbath.
 Many are cooking, travelling, going to the market, doing yard work, and more all on the Sabbath.
 Where do we draw the line?